OIP-ISR First Fridays Event: August 01, 2014

 - Building partnerships with the external startup community (i.e. internship pipelines, roadshows, etc.)

 September 07 Inaugural Event | Theme: UC Proof of Concept Fund

 When & Where

-The UCLA Office of Intellectual Property and Industry Sponsored Research (OIP-ISR) hosts and co-sponsors seminars, conferences, and networking events designed to help guide UCLA inventors form startups, protecting intellectual property, and develop collaborations with industry.
+The UCLA Technology Development Group (TDG) hosts and co-sponsors seminars, conferences, and networking events designed to help UCLA inventors form startups, protect intellectual property, and develop collaborations with industry.

 UCLA TDG events also provide unique opportunities for entrepreneurs and industry executives to meet UCLA faculty researchers developing the next wave of innovation at UCLA.